sgajbi/portfolio-analytics-system/README.md

 The system is composed of several key microservices and data stores:

 * **Ingestion Service (FastAPI)**: Responsible for receiving raw transaction data via a REST API, performing initial validation, and publishing it to a Kafka topic (`raw_transactions`).
 This service acts as the entry point for transaction data.
-* **Transaction Persistence Service (Python/Kafka Consumer)**: This *new* service will consume `raw_transactions` from Kafka, perform any necessary enrichment/validation, and store the validated data in PostgreSQL.
-This separates the API ingestion from the database write concerns.
+* **Transaction Persistence Service (Python/Kafka Consumer)**: This service consumes `raw_transactions` from Kafka, performs any necessary validation/transformation, and stores the validated data in PostgreSQL.
+This clearly separates the API ingestion from the database write concerns.
-* **Transaction Processing Service (Python/Kafka Consumer)**: (Future) Will consume transaction data from Kafka, perform more complex enrichment, and prepare data for calculation services.
+* **Transaction Processing Service (Python/Kafka Consumer)**: (Future) Will consume transaction data (potentially from a processed topic) from Kafka, perform more complex enrichment, and prepare data for calculation services.
 * **Calculator Orchestrator Service (Python/Kafka Consumer/Producer)**: Coordinates the triggering of various calculation tasks based on events (e.g., new transactions, market data updates) and dispatches messages to specific calculator services.
 * **Position Calculator Service (Python/Kafka Consumer/Producer)**: Consumes transaction data and market data to calculate real-time and historical positions, storing results in a state store (e.g., MongoDB, or a dedicated PostgreSQL table).
 * **API Service (FastAPI)**: (Future) Will provide APIs for managing portfolios, retrieving aggregated analytics, and accessing calculated data.
 This service will be the primary interface for consuming portfolio insights.